 - Basis of action and coordination

 Minimum of Two Persons

 In the communication process, there must be at least two persons.
-On is the sender and another is the receiver.
+One is the sender and another is the receiver.
 The sender delivers the messages and the receiver receives them.
-They exchange information of common interest to each other.
+They exchange information of common interest with each other.
 Nevertheless, in mass communication, there may be more than two persons.